List of EastEnders characters introduced in 2004: Darren Miller

 Darren Miller, played by Charlie G. Hawkins, is the son of Keith and Rosie Miller (David Spinx and Gerry Cowper), and the brother of Demi (Shana Swash).
 He moves to Albert Square with his family in September 2004, joining his half brother Mickey (Joe Swash).
 Hawkins discussed his character in 2004: "Darren's a bit of a rough kid.
-He's a great character to play.
-There are resemblances of myself in there, although that's a matter of opinion.
-It's good to play someone like that, where you can have a laugh".
+He is a great character to play.
+There are resemblances of myself in there, although that is a matter of opinion.
+It is good to play someone like that, where you can have a laugh".

 Clint

 Clint (real name Beverly) is a recurring character played by Huggy Leaver.
 He appears from 2004 to 2006 as Rosie Miller's (Gerry Cowper) brother.

 Clint first arrives in his old ice cream van, loaded with all the Millers' possessions.
 The ice cream van bears the somewhat dubious logo of Clint's Creamy Whip.
 He comes to Walford to help out his family whenever they need him.
 He is also seen when Mike Swann (Mark Wingett), Rosie's ex-husband, is staying with the Millers and Keith (David Spinx) needs some support.
 His last appearance is when he helps Rosie to move back out of the Square.

 Clint's ice cream van however makes a reappearance around August bank holiday 2007.
 Clint is on holiday so Mickey and Keith are left to mind the van.
 They use the van to sell ice creams to fund a DIY project of painting Summer Swann's nursery.
 Eventually, Clint gives the van to his nephew Darren (Charlie G. Hawkins).